wavespectra/wavespectra/docs/partitioning.rst

 The `BBOX` method is a custom method to split the energy density inside and outside a defined bounding box in spectral space.

-When partitioning from a Dataset, the output is a Dataset carrying the non-spectral variables from the source dataset, and the ``wspd``, ``wdir`` and ``dpt`` arguments default to the dataset variables with those names so the methods that require them can be called without arguments, e.g. ``dset.spec.partition.ptm1()``.
+When partitioning from a Dataset with the ``dataset_transforms`` option set with ``wavespectra.set_options(dataset_transforms=True)``, the output is a Dataset carrying the non-spectral variables from the source dataset, and the ``wspd``, ``wdir`` and ``dpt`` arguments default to the dataset variables with those names so the methods that require them can be called without arguments, e.g.
+``dset.spec.partition.ptm1()``.
+This will become the default behaviour in wavespectra 5.0; until then, partitioning from a Dataset without the option set returns the partitioned spectra as a DataArray and emits a ``FutureWarning``.
 When partitioning from a DataArray, the partitioned spectra are returned as a DataArray and the wind and depth arguments must be prescribed.